What caused of the collapse of the Soviet Union?

 So, in 1964, General Secretary of the Communist Party Leonid Brezhnev introduced the concept of 'developed socialism', which emphasized industrial development.

-This was meant to make the economy more open, but while also keeping it still under the control of the government.
+This was meant to make the economy more open, while also keeping it still under the control of the government.

 As a result, many common people in the Soviet Union experienced increased poverty and less access to basic resources.